 An older foundation, especially a stone one, should be checked annually to catch potential issues before they become a serious problem.
 Using a piece of chalk, draw a line across a crack and record the width of the crack with a date.
 This will help you see if the cracks are shifting unevenly or widening.

 Don't wait for your foundation issue to get worse!
-If you live in the Colorado area and would like a free, no-obligation consultation and quote on a foundation issue, Peak Structural can help!
+If you live in the Colorado area and would like a no-obligation consultation and quote on a foundation issue, Peak Structural can help!
 Call or e-mail us today to get started!

 We serve Arvada, Littleton, Aurora, Denver, Westminster, Englewood, Brighton, Boulder, Broomfield, Golden, Commerce City, Thornton, Wheat Ridge, Evergreen, Fort Morgan, Morrison, Windsor, as well as many areas nearby.